metaos-labs/docs/docs/en/for_web3_user/transactions.md

 execution of a contract: transactions that interact with a deployed smart contract, where the to address is the smart contract address
 For more information on Ethereum transactions and the transaction lifecycle, go here (opens new window).

-Sophon supports the following Ethereum transactions.
+MetaOS supports the following Ethereum transactions.

 Note: Unprotected legacy transactions are not supported by default.
 - Dynamic Fee Transactions ([EIP-1559](https://eips.ethereum.org/EIPS/eip-1559))